wp-plugins/easy-wp-smtp/readme.txt

 = 1.0.3 =
 * Added a new option to the settings which allows a user to enable/disable SMTP debug

+= 1.0.4 =
+* Plugin is now compatible with WordPress 3.6

 == Upgrade Notice ==
 none